martin-ez/Embedded-Custom-Object-Detection/README.md

 }
 ```
 - `output_model` name of the model that will be generated with the training session.
-- `base_model` name of the model that will be use as a starting point for the training.
+- `base_model` name of the model that will be used as a starting point for the training.
 - `training_steps` number of training steps the model will perform.
-- `training_class_map` name of class map of the dataset use for training, located on the 'data' folder and omitting the .json extension.
+- `training_class_map` name of class map of the dataset used for training, located on the 'data' folder and omitting the .json extension.

 ### Preparing and running training process

-As mention previously, the training process demands a lot of computing power, so its not a good idea to perform the training on the Raspberry Pi.
-Follow the installation steps in a laptop or desktop computer so the training can be done in that machine.
-The training process can be significantly speed up using a GPU, if the chosen computer has a CUDA enabled GPU you can uninstall tensorflow and install tensorflow-gpu, CUDA y cuDNN.
+As mention previously, the training process demands a lot of computing power, so it's not a good idea to perform the training on the Raspberry Pi.
+Follow the installation steps on a laptop or desktop computer so the training can be done in that machine.
+The training process can be significantly sped up using a GPU, if the chosen computer has a CUDA enabled GPU you can uninstall tensorflow and install tensorflow-gpu, CUDA and cuDNN.
 You can know more about this setup on [Tensorflow's official guide](https://www.tensorflow.org/install/gpu).

-Modified the `config.json` configuration file, selecting the base model, the output model, the number of training steps and the class map file.
+Modify the `config.json` configuration file, selecting the base model, the output model, the number of training steps and the class map file.

 Start the training session with:
 ```
 python3 Train.py
 ```

 Depending on the number of steps, this could take several hours to complete.
 Every 100 steps, you should see a message on console showing the step number and the current loss of the model.
-In general we want a loss below 1.0 and it could take 20000 steps or more to achieve it.
+In general, we want a loss below 1.0 and it could take 20,000 steps or more to achieve it.
 This may vary depending on the base model chosen and the size and quality of the dataset.

 ### Recovering from training session failures